selmeckilab/2024_BFPGFP_NMICROBIOL/README.md

 <br>

-Parallel evolution experiments of fluorescently-tagged *C. albicans* were performed in the presence and absence of antifungal drugs
+Parallel evolution experiments of fluorescently-tagged *C. albicans* were performed in the presence and absence of antifungal drugs.

 This repository summarizes variant detection from WGS data and visualization of population dynamics from flow cytometry data.